isReD/MazePy/README.md

 # MazePy
-Basic Maze Game in Python
+Basic Maze Game in Python (November 2017)

 Description --------------------------------
 - "maze.py" contains classes for controling the bahavior and the appearance of the maze